Homeowners insurance in Cyprus in 2023. Best homeowners insurance in Cyprus.

 This exclusion refers to the damage sustained by any nuclear hazard, such as radiation.

-Most homeowners' policies do not cover this peril.
+Most homeowner policies do not cover this peril.
 However, nuclear reactions that cause fire damage to your home may be covered.

-Homeowners' insurance does not cover any damage caused by war and government action.
-Any kind of damage caused by war is excluded from all home insurance.
+Homeowners insurance typically doesn’t cover any damage caused by war and government action.
+Any damage caused by war is excluded from all types of home insurance.

 How much is homeowners insurance?

-The cost to acquire homeowners insurance depends on the coverage you need.
+The cost of your homeowners insurance depends on how much coverage you need and various other factors.

-In summary, the following factors affect the cost of insurance for homeowners.
+The following factors typically affect the cost of insurance for homeowners.

 What is the rebuild cost for insurance purposes?